embyt/balloonrss/trunk/README.txt

 - Make sure that you have the .NET framework 2.0 installed; otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
-- Copy the executable "balloonrss.exe" together with the channel configuration "defaultChannels.xml" in any directory of your choice.
+- Copy the executable "balloonrss.exe" in any directory of your choice.
 - Start the application.
 - Adapt the channel configuration with the RSS feeds of your choice.
 - You might want to link it in the autostart folder.